 Yes, the VA offers retroactive benefits starting the first day of the month after the application is received.
 The VA must receive the application by the last business day of the month.

-An EaZy-Apps membership costs $99 total for the first 3 years, with an option to renew.
-A membership includes the Signature Application Tool, extensive knowledge base, suggested templates for responding to the VA, state specific Medicaid information, free funeral assistance program and our experienced customer service team.
+The application tool costs $99 total for a 3 year membership.
+The $99 includes the application software tool, extensive knowledge base, suggested templates for responding to the VA, state specific Medicaid information, free funeral assistance program and our experienced customer service team.

 Mail or fax the completed application to the Pension Intake Center.
-EaZy-Apps reccomends sending the original application via Certified Mail through the United States Postal Service.
+AidandAttendance.com recommends sending the original application via Certified Mail through the United States Postal Service.
 Keep a copy of all documents for your records.